tqheel/tqheel.github.io/_posts/2019-10-05-october-16-den-meeting.md

 ---

 ## Materials:
-### Den Leader
+- Construction paper or white paper
-- Coleman stove
+- Stapler
-- Whisperlite
+- Pencils
-- Pocket rocket and fuel
+- Scout cookbook (Elliott will bring)

 ## Bear Picnic Basket
 ### Complete at least three of the following.